-The Standard also allows for the use of an alternative simplified measurement method, the Premium Allocation Approach, (PAA) when one of two conditions is met.
+The Standard also allows for the use of an alternative simplified measurement method, the Premium Allocation Approach, (PAA), which is similar to the current basis on which general insurance is accounted for under AASB1023.
+The PAA can be applied when one of two conditions is met.
 One of these conditions is that the coverage period of each insurance contract is one year or less.
 The Group satisfies this condition for all of its insurance contracts and, accordingly, the Group intends to use the simplified PAA measurement method to measure its insurance liabilities under the new Standard.